OleksijKhodzko/obsidian-website/content/Questions.md

 7. General rigorous definition of [[Gauge transform]]
 8. Is product of $SU(N)$ and $U(1)$ $U(N)$ or something like that?
 9. Difference between $SU(n)$ and $U(n)$ [[Lie Groups and Algebras|Lie Algebras]] .
+10. Are commutation relations between generators enough to state equivalence between their
+11. representations.